Home Medicinal Chemistry Vitamins B Vitamins

 Vitamin B2 (Riboflavin) is an essential component of two major coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD).

-• The coenzymes produced from FMN and FAD play an important role in energy production for cellular function, growth, and development.
+• The coenzymes FMN and FAD, produced from vitamin B2 play an important role during energy production for cellular function, growth, and development.

-• Riboflavin is essential for the metabolism of fats, drugs, and steroids.
+• A form of B vitamins, riboflavin, is also essential for the metabolism of fats, drugs, and steroids.

-• FAD is required for the conversion of the amino acid tryptophan to niacin or vitamin B3.
-Similarly, FMN is required for the conversion of vitamin B6 to the coenzyme pyridoxal 5’-phosphate.
+• FAD is required during the conversion of the amino acid tryptophan to niacin or vitamin B3.
+Similarly, FMN is required during the conversion of vitamin B6 to the coenzyme pyridoxal 5’-phosphate.

 Functions of Vitamin B3

-• All tissues in the body convert niacin into its main metabolically active coenzyme nicotinamide adenine dinucleotide (NAD) which is required to catalyze various biological reactions in the body.
+• All tissues in the body convert niacin into its main metabolically active coenzyme nicotinamide adenine dinucleotide (NAD).
+This coenzyme, obtained from B vitamins, catalyzes various biological reactions in the human body.

 • NAD obtained from niacin is converted to another active form of NADP.
-It is required to control most metabolic redox processes in human cells.
+It generally helps to control most metabolic redox processes in human cells.

 Functions of Vitamin B5